RippleBench: Capturing Ripple Effects Using Existing Knowledge Repositories: Existing Unlearning Techniques

-\paragraph{Representation and Activation Manipulation} These techniques intervene more directly on the model's internal activations to suppress or redirect information flow related to the unwanted concepts. \begin{itemize} \item \textbf{Random Misdirection for Unlearning (RMU):} From \cite{rmu}, this technique involves perturbing model activations for harmful inputs while explicitly preserving activations for benign ones. \item \textbf{RMU with Latent Adversarial Training (RMU+LAT):} An extension by \cite{sheshadri2024latent}, this method strengthens RMU by using adversarial attacks in the latent space during training on the forget set. \item \textbf{Representation Rerouting (RR):} Also known as "circuit breaking" (\cite{zou2024improving}), this technique trains the model to map latent states associated with unwanted topics to orthogonal, unrelated representations. \item \textbf{K-FAC for Distribution Erasure (K-FADE):} This approach from \cite{mckinney2025gauss} learns a set of projections in the activation space that maximally degrade performance on the forget set while minimally impacting a broader retain distribution. \end{itemize}
+\paragraph{Representation and Activation Manipulation} These techniques intervene directly on the model's internal activations to suppress or redirect information flow related to the unwanted concepts. \begin{itemize} \item \textbf{RMU with Latent Adversarial Training (RMU+LAT):} An extension by \cite{sheshadri2024latent}, this method strengthens RMU by using adversarial attacks in the latent space during training on the forget set. \item \textbf{Representation Rerouting (RR):} Also known as ``circuit breaking'' \citep{zou2024improving}, this technique trains the model to map latent states associated with unwanted topics to orthogonal, unrelated representations. \item \textbf{PullBack \& proJect (PB\&J):} A representation-projection approach \citep{pbj_unlearning} that suppresses targeted concepts by projecting their corresponding activation directions out of the residual stream while preserving directions associated with retained concepts. \end{itemize}